OutSystems/docs-product/src/develop/ui/patterns/mobile/masterdetail.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary:
+summary: Displays a master list and the details for the currently selected item.
 ---

 # Master Detail

-You can use the Master Detail Pattern to display a master list and the details for the currently selected item.
+You can use the Master Detail Pattern to display a master list of items and their related details, for example, a list of employees and their corresponding details.

 ![](images/masterdetail-preview.png)

 ## How to use the Master Detail UI Pattern

 1. In Service Studio, in the Toolbox, search for `Master Detail`.